Overcoming Conflicting Data when Updating a Neural Semantic Parser: Conclusion

 \section{Conclusion}

-This work has shown that in order to make effective updates to the outputs of a neural parsing model by adding new data, it is important to consider the effect of conflicting examples in the original data.
-Using our newly-proposed setup for evaluating model updates, we find that conflicting data seriously hurts a model's ability to handle a new change, with accuracies 10 to 30\% lower than when conflicting data is removed.
-Our proposed solutions greatly outperform baselines and close 86\% of the gap towards an annotation-heavy upper bound.
-Conflicting data is likely a problem in many different scenarios where outputs to a model must be updated, including on a range of other tasks in NLP and the wider machine learning community.
-We believe that further study into methods for mitigating the effects of conflicting data is an important direction to allow practitioners to handle the constantly-changing needs of real-world machine learning applications.
+This work has shown that in order to make effective updates to the outputs of a neural semantic parsing model by adding new data, it is important to consider the effect of conflicting examples in the original data.
+Conflicting data is likely a problem in many different scenarios where outputs to a model must be updated, and we believe that further study into methods for mitigating the effects of conflicting data is an important direction to allow practitioners to handle the constantly-changing needs of real-world machine learning applications.